ssilverman/QNEthernet/README.md

 ### Asynchronous use is not supported

 Asynchronous use of _QNEthernet_ is not currently supported.
 This includes ISR approaches and multi-threading approaches.
-There is a group of libraries that claims to use _QNEthernet_ and that claims to provide asynchronous support.
-Neither of these claims is true.

 First, the underlying lwIP stack must be configured and used a certain way in order to provide asynchronous support. _QNEthernet_ does not configure lwIP for this.
 Second, the _QNEthernet_ API, the layer on top of lwIP, isn't designed for asynchronous use.

+Note that there is a group of libraries that claims to use _QNEthernet_ and that claims to provide asynchronous support.
+Neither of these claims is true.

 ## How to write data to connections